platformio/platformio-docs/tutorials/ststm32/stm32cube_debugging_unit_testing.rst

 STM32Cube HAL and Nucleo-F401RE: debugging and unit testing
 ===========================================================

-The goal of this tutorial is to demonstrate how simple it is to use :ref:`ide_atom` to develop, run and debug a basic blink project with :ref:`framework_stm32cube` framework for ``STM32 Nucleo-F401RE`` board.
+The goal of this tutorial is to demonstrate how simple it is to use :ref:`ide_vscode` to develop, run and debug a basic blink project with :ref:`framework_stm32cube` framework for ``STM32 Nucleo-F401RE`` board.

 * **Level:** Intermediate
 * **Platforms:** Windows, Mac OS X, Linux

 **Requirements:**

-- Downloaded and installed :ref:`ide_atom`
+- Downloaded and installed :ref:`ide_vscode`
 - Install drivers for :ref:`debugging_tool_stlink` debug tool
 - :ref:`board_ststm32_nucleo_f401re` development board